 Eosinophilic (e-o-sin-o-FILL-ik) esophagitis (EoE) is a recognized chronic allergic/immune condition of the esophagus.
 The esophagus is the tube that sends food from the mouth to the stomach.
 In EoE, large numbers of white blood cells called eosinophils are found in the inner lining of the esophagus.
 Eosinophils can release substances into surrounding tissues that cause inflammation.
 Normally there are no eosinophils in the esophagus.
 A person with EoE will have inflammation and increased numbers of eosinophils in the esophagus.
 The chronic inflammation of EoE leads to symptoms.

 Allergists and gastroenterologists are seeing many more patients with EoE.
 This is due to an increased incidence of EoE and greater physician awareness.
-EoE is considered to be a chronic condition that can be medically managed, but is not outgrown.
+EoE is considered to be a chronic condition that can be treated but is not outgrown.

 Eosinophils can be found in the esophageal tissue in diseases other than EoE.
 One common example is acid reflux disease.
-Other diseases that can cause eosinophils to be in the esophagus must be ruled out before EoE can be accurately diagnosed.
+Other diseases with eosinophils in the esophagus must be ruled out before EoE can be accurately diagnosed.

 Diagnosing Eosinophilic Esophagitis